 Author: Joshua David Bellin

-Disclaimer: I received a free copy from the author/publisher via Netgalley for review purposes.
+Disclaimer: I received a free copy from the author in exchange for an honest review.

 Lauren is a british blogger and book reviewer.
 She is an avid bookworm, writer and procrastinator extraordinaire.
 A recent history grad, Lauren is currently grappling with adulthood, finding solace in the written word.
 As an avid reader of YA literature, she’s a lover of sci-fi, contemporary romance, sister stories, and cute f/f books.
-Some of her favourite books include Code Name Verity by the incredibly talented Elizabeth Wein, and the soul-crushingly cute The Upside of Unrequited by Becky Albertalli.
+Some of her favourite books include Code Name Verity by the incredibly talented Elizabeth Wein, the soul-crushingly cute The Upside of Unrequited by Becky Albertalli, and the magical fantasy Inkmistress by Audrey Coulthurst.